Uthopik/astronex-python-3/README.md

 Astronex is a program for calculating and drawing astrological charts according to the API Method.
 Used in Huber method.
 Python 3 version.

+Under Settings -------> Colours, you can switch the interface between Light and Dark Mode.

 In the ‘Releases’ section, you’ll find four files:

 ## Windows